African Odyssey

 • www.FaceAdrenalin.com

-Thereafter, these learnings became a call to action and a new journey in conservation and sustainability.
-After an honorary appointment with the Rajasthan Forest Department as a GoodWill Ambassador and Conservation Catalyst, the challenge was to help voluntarily relocate about 1,000+ families across multiple villages to a better life outside in civil society.
-This in turn would help restore up to 50,000 acres to the inviolate space – thus aiding Conservation and Integrated Landscape Management all around – for the communities, their livelihoods, the landscapes, and the bio-diversity!
+These learnings soon became a call to action, marking the beginning of a new journey in conservation and sustainability.
+Following an honorary appointment with the Rajasthan Forest Department as a Good Will Ambassador (Conservation Catalyst), the challenge was to facilitate the voluntary relocation of over 1,000 families across multiple villages to a better life within civil society.
+This effort, in turn, would help restore hundreds of sq. kms. of land as inviolate space—supporting conservation and integrated landscape management for the benefit of communities, their livelihoods, the landscapes, and biodiversity!!
+It has been a delight to share my life journey and experiences with diverse audiences, and help contribute to societal awareness and outreach.
+Read the ↓ 2011 Conservation and Speak Introduction brief.

 Overland Route A